Sabina F Khan

-I am a UKCP registered full clinical psychotherapist in private practice, working with individuals (adults and young people), couples and groups.
-I practice from a location in Central London (near Bond Street Undrground) and 2 locations in North London - Crouch End and Tottenham (very near Turnpike Lane Underground and Bus Stations, and within easy reach of N15, N22, N8 and N4 postcodes).
+I am a UKCP registered full clinical psychotherapist in private practice, working with individuals (adults and young adults).
+I practice from a location in North London primarily (very near Turnpike Lane Underground and Bus Stations, and within easy reach of N15, N22, N8 and N4 postcodes) and Central London (near Bond Street Underground).
+I also provide therapy online.

 My approach to therapy is integrative and relational.
 By 'integrative' I mean that I draw on a range of psychological, psychotherapeutic, psychosocial theories and research to aid our shared undestanding of the issues you may bring to therapy.
 I believe that this approach is most effective in meeting the uniqueness of each client I see - one type of therapy does not fit everyone.
 I work collaboratively, combining many therapeutic perspectives with what you know and can tell me about yourself, your experiences and your history, to uncover the roots of your problems.
 By 'relational' I mean that I will pay close attention to the therapeutic relationship itself, encouraging you to share your honest experiences and feelings about the relationship as it develops.
 I believe that the emotional quality of the therapeutic relationship matters most in bringing about a resolution or healing, rather than specific techniques.
 Maintaining a strong therapeutic alliance between us will be central.